Polynomial Expansion Rank Adaptation: Enhancing Low-Rank Fine-Tuning with High-Order Interactions¶

 TL;DR¶

-This paper proposes PERA (Polynomial Expansion Rank Adaptation), which introduces structured polynomial expansions (square and cross terms) into the parameter space of low-rank factors, extending LoRA's linear adaptation space into a polynomial manifold.
-Without increasing rank or inference overhead, PERA significantly enhances the expressiveness of weight updates and consistently outperforms LoRA, DoRA, and HiRA on commonsense reasoning and NLU tasks.
+This paper proposes PERA (Polynomial Expansion Rank Adaptation), which expands the linear adaptation space of LoRA into a polynomial manifold by introducing structured polynomial expansion (square and cross terms) within the parameter space of low-rank factors.
+It significantly enhances weight update expressiveness without increasing rank or inference overhead, consistently outperforming methods such as LoRA, DoRA, and HiRA on commonsense reasoning and NLU tasks.

 Background & Motivation¶

-Background: Parameter-efficient fine-tuning (PEFT) has become the standard paradigm for adapting large language models.
-LoRA achieves efficient adaptation by constraining weight updates to a low-rank subspace \(\Delta W = BA\), but its strictly bilinear structure captures only first-order linear dependencies between low-rank factors, limiting the model's ability to capture nonlinear and high-order parameter interactions.
+Background: Parameter-Efficient Fine-Tuning (PEFT) has become the standard paradigm for adapting Large Language Models.
+LoRA achieves efficient adaptation by restricting weight updates to a low-rank subspace \(\Delta W = BA\).
+However, its strictly bilinear structure only captures first-order linear dependencies between low-rank factors, limiting the model's capacity to model non-linear and high-order parameter interactions.

-Limitations of Prior Work: (1) LoRA's weight update \(\Delta W = \sum_{i=1}^{r} \mathbf{b}_i \mathbf{a}_i^T\) is a linear combination of rank-one matrices, with expressiveness bounded by rank \(r\); (2) DoRA improves via magnitude-direction decomposition but remains a linear transformation; (3) MoRA achieves high-rank adaptation via compression-transformation-decompression but introduces additional overhead; (4) HiRA enriches representations via Hadamard modulation with pretrained weights, yet its update mechanism remains linear in trainable parameters and relies on external weight coupling.
+Limitations of Prior Work: (1) LoRA's weight update \(\Delta W = \sum_{i=1}^{r} \mathbf{b}_i \mathbf{a}_i^T\) is a linear combination of rank-one matrices, whose expressiveness is constrained by rank \(r\); (2) DoRA improves via magnitude-direction decomposition but remains a linear transformation; (3) MoRA achieves high-rank adaptation via compression-transformation-decompression but introduces additional overhead; (4) HiRA enriches representation through Hadamard modulation with pre-trained weights, yet the update mechanism remains linear regarding trainable parameters and relies on external weight coupling.

-Key Challenge: From a function approximation perspective, there is a fundamental expressive gap between a first-order linear function \(f(x) = c + c_1 x\) and a polynomial function \(f(x) = c + c_1 x + c_2 x^2 + \cdots\).
-Viewing LoRA as a first-order linear approximation of weight updates reveals that its expressive limitations are fundamental in nature.
+Key Challenge: From a function approximation perspective, there is a fundamental difference in expressiveness between a first-order linear function \(f(x) = c + c_1 x\) and a polynomial function containing high-order terms \(f(x) = c + c_1 x + c_2 x^2 + \cdots\).
+If LoRA is viewed as a first-order linear approximation of weight updates, the limitation in its expressiveness is intrinsic.

-Goal: To enhance the expressiveness of low-rank adaptation by introducing high-order feature interactions without increasing rank or inference cost.
+Goal: To enhance the expressiveness of low-rank adaptation by introducing high-order feature interactions without increasing rank or inference costs.

-Key Insight: Drawing inspiration from polynomial feature expansion in classical feature engineering—applying it to the parameter space of low-rank factors rather than the input feature space.
+Key Insight: Inspiration is drawn from polynomial feature expansion techniques in classical feature engineering—applying them to the parameter space of low-rank factors rather than the input feature space.

-Core Idea: Apply polynomial expansion and Hadamard-based polynomial expansion to low-rank matrices \(B\) and \(A\) respectively, generating square terms (\(\mathbf{b}_i \odot \mathbf{b}_i\)) and cross terms (\(\mathbf{b}_i \odot \mathbf{b}_j\)).
-Matrix concatenation (rather than addition) is used to avoid additional inference overhead, expanding the adaptation space from a linear subspace to a polynomial manifold.
+Core Idea: Structural polynomial expansion and Hadamard-based polynomial expansion are applied to the low-rank matrices \(B\) and \(A\) respectively to generate square terms (\(\mathbf{b}_i \odot \mathbf{b}_i\)) and cross terms (\(\mathbf{b}_i \odot \mathbf{b}_j\)).
+By using matrix concatenation (instead of addition), extra inference overhead is avoided while expanding the adaptation space from a linear subspace to a polynomial manifold.

 Method¶